Plumeria logoPLUMERIA

 }

-You can apply as many CSS variables as you need:
+You can apply as many CSS variables as you need.
+You can also use expressions directly inside the variables object.

 <div